atcollab/at/docs/p/howto/Collective.rst

 Beam Loading
 ------------

-An IPAC paper that covers the theory used for the beam loading module can be found in [5].
+An IPAC paper that covers the theory used for the beam loading module can be found in [5]_.
 Only the main functionalities will be mentioned here.

 To consider beam loading in an rf cavity, a loaded shunt impedance :math:`R_{s}` and a loaded quality factor :math:`Q_{L}` must be defined.
 There are two different wake methods available, either the phasor model or the wake model (**BLMode.PHASOR** or **BLMode.WAKE**).
 The phasor model considers only the present turn, and keeps track of a running voltage and phase.
 The wake model saves a turn history of length **Nturns** and recomputes the full kick in the same way as the **LongResonator** element.
 A total and bunch by bunch beam induced voltage and phase is also computed and made available.
 The phasor model is more appropriate for high-Q resonators, as the wake model would require many turns to be accurate and increases computation time.

-To intialise the beam loading element, the function **add_beamloading** must be applied a lattice object.
+To intialise the beam loading element, the function **add_beamloading** must be applied to a lattice object.
 This will convert the specified Cavity Element to a **BeamLoadingElement**.
 This can be done as follows

 .. code:: python